mdlincoln/mdlincoln.github.io/_posts/2019-01-13-little-package-big-dependency.md

 [clipr]: https://github.com/mdlincoln/clipr

-Last week, I got an abrupt message from CRAN, the R community package repository.[^abrupt] Due to [a bothersome property of the way clipboards work on some Linux systems](https://github.com/mdlincoln/clipr/issues/38), a little package I wrote a few years ago - [clipr] - to provide cross-platform functions for reading from and writing to the clipboard from R was now in danger of being removed from CRAN.
+Last week, I got an abrupt message from CRAN, the R community package repository.[^abrupt] Due to [a bothersome property of the way clipboards work on some Linux systems](https://github.com/mdlincoln/clipr/issues/38), [clipr], a little package I wrote a few years ago to provide cross-platform functions for reading from and writing to the clipboard from R, was now in danger of being summarily removed from CRAN.

 This is not the first time that I've had to go back in and fix up problems with clipr.
 You'd think that a package that has two basic core functions, `read_clip` and `write_clip`, would not need all that much development after its initial release.